Last Updated on March 11, 2021 by Mark Ferguson

 If you don’t have enough cash flow and your payments go up, you could get into trouble with an ARM.
 Negative cash flow is hard to sustain and it will make it harder to qualify for loans as well.

-Many lenders will also only offer ARM loans after you have a certain amount of mortgages in your name.
+Many lenders will also only offer ARM loans after you have a certain number of mortgages in your name.
 I would suggest getting the fixed-rate mortgages when first starting out, and as you advance in your investing career look at the ARM option.

 Why is a lower payment more important than a lower interest rate?

 ARMs allow a small payment at the beginning of a loan and possibly a higher payment in the future.
 The nice thing about the lower payment is you have more cash flow and inflation comes into play when you are investing money.
 If you can pay less money now and more in the future it is a good thing, because inflation will make money worth less in the future.
 Even though your payment might go up on an ARM; 5 or 7 years later that money will be worth less and your rents could have gone up.
 If you use the money you save on an ARM to invest in more rental properties or something else with a decent return, you will be way ahead than if you had paid a higher payment with the 15 or 30-year fixed loan.

 Why is a 30-year loan safer than a 15-year loan?